Human Perception of Intrinsically Motivated Autonomy in Human-Robot Interaction: Introduction

-Section~\ref{sec:study:results} presents the results, concentrating on our two main hypotheses: one focusing on the perceived Warmth of the intrinsically motivated robot behavior, and the other on the lack of difference in Perceived Intelligence and Competence between the robot scenarios.
-We found that our game-like study design makes both robot behaviors appear similarly competent.
+\Autoref{sec:studyII:results} presents the results, concentrating on our two main hypotheses: one focusing on the perceived Warmth of the intrinsically motivated robot behavior, and the other on the lack of difference in Perceived Intelligence and Competence between the robot scenarios.
+We found that our study design makes both robot behaviors appear similarly competent.
 This is important in order to focus solely on the effect on the Warmth dimension, without interfering by the Competence rating.
-Most importantly, the study provides evidence that the intrinsically motivated robot displays behavior that is perceived as more warm compared to the reactive baseline behavior.
-Section~\ref{sec:discussion} discusses the implications of those findings, and how they can be applied to other projects.
-Section~\ref{sec:conclusion} summarizes the study and concludes the article.
+Most importantly, the study provides evidence that the intrinsically motivated robot displays behavior that is perceived as more warm compared to the reactive baseline behavior. \Autoref{sec:discussion} discusses the implications of those findings, and how they can be applied to other projects. \Autoref{sec:conclusion} summarizes the study and concludes the article.